Backpacking in Kutch? This Kutch Travel Guide will help you make your journey smoother!

 Visit Little Rann of Kutch

-Getting into LRK is, however, restricted, as it comes under the jurisdiction of Indian wildlife, and one requires to obtain a permit to trespass.
-But if you’re visiting one of the few temples located inside LRK, one of which is VacchRaj temple, where I stayed, you can pretty much access it without having a need to obtain forest permits.
+Getting into LRK is, however, restricted, as it comes under the jurisdiction of Indian wildlife, and one is required to obtain a permit to trespass.
+But if you’re visiting one of the few temples located inside LRK, one of which is VacchRaj temple, where I stayed, you can pretty much access it without needing to obtain forest permits.

 Useful Tips For Visiting Kutch